The 'Nam: Changes in creative team

 Many changes occurred in the series after the first 12 issues; the use of newsprint was abandoned in favor of slicker paper with higher color intensity.
 The series went direct market-only with The 'Nam #18.
 Artist Michael Golden quit the series, and was replaced by Wayne Vansant.
 Vansant had in fact been involved with the series from before its launch; Hama, who knew Vansant through his work on Savage Tales, told him that though Golden had been chosen as the penciller for The 'Nam, he wanted Vansant in reserve as a fill-in artist, since Golden had a tendency to fall behind on his work.
 Thus, Vansant drew The 'Nam #7 as a fill-in and was seen as the natural successor to Golden when he left.
 Vansant said he was so enthusiastic about working on the series that at one point he was seven months ahead on deadlines.

 Hama left the series after a year and a half.
 He was briefly replaced as editor by his assistant, Pat Redding, who maintained similar policies to Hama.
 However, when Don Daley took over, he wanted to include superheroes and not continue the series in real time.
 Murray sharply disagreed with Daley over the direction of The 'Nam, in particular the appearance of superheroes in the series.
 After months of bitter arguments between Murray and Daley, Murray quit, recalling that one of the last straws was when he discovered that Daley had commissioned a The 'Nam script from Chuck Dixon in which a pre-Punisher Frank Castle guest-starred.
 His run ended with The 'Nam #45, though he briefly returned to write issues #49–51.
 Though the Punisher story was written during Murray's run, it was not published until a year later, in The 'Nam #52–53 (January–February 1991).
 Had he continued with the book, Murray wanted the main character from the first year, Ed Marks, to come back to Vietnam as a reporter and deal with the subject of Agent Orange.

 From 1988 to 1989, Marvel published ten issues of The 'Nam Magazine, which reprinted in black-and-white the first twenty issues of the comic on magazine-sized paper.

 Immediately following Murray's departure, the real time progression of the stories stopped, and the 23rd Infantry squad were dropped as the main characters.
 Dixon replaced Murray as the regular writer.

 Final months

 Daley re-assigned writing duties for The 'Nam to Vietnam veteran Don Lomax, creator of the independent title Vietnam Journal, and directed Vansant to begin inking the series as well as penciling it, both starting with The 'Nam #70 (July 1992).
-After the series' conclusion, an epilogue of sorts was published in the form of a Punisher special, The Punisher in the 'Nam: Final Invasion, which included the unpublished issues #85 and 86.
+After the series' cancellation, an epilogue of sorts was published in the form of a Punisher special, The Punisher in the 'Nam: Final Invasion, which included the unpublished issues #85 and 86.

 The character Michael "Ice" Phillips would go on to reappear in The Punisher War Journal #52–53, and The Punisher War Zone #27–30.